The History of Torre Bert

 In 1964, they won a TV-game dealing with the space conquest and were rewarded in receiving a gift of 1,8 millions lira (about $830 of 2000).
 Our young Turino brothers took advantage of this opportunity to visit the USA.

-It was written that they had the support of the U.S. Embassy in Roma, thanks to the help of their Scientific Attaché Mr Walter Ramberg who organized for them a meetings with some NASA specialists of space communications, including M.Haussman, in presence of an italianse/american translator named Alberto Rossoto.
+It was written that they had the support of the U.S. Embassy in Roma, thanks to the help of their Scientific Attaché Mr Walter Ramberg who organized for them a meeting with some NASA specialists of space communications, including M.Haussman, in presence of an italianse/american translator named Alberto Rossoto.

 According to various sources, Haussman and other NASA officials were astounded.
 Harry J. Goett, director of the Goddard Space Flight Center said to their translator that "They have done a remarkable job" but was afraid that amateurs were able to discover secret working frequencies.
-NASA never announces the audio frequencies while the spaceflight is not ended, for fear of causing jam on frequencies or other problems.
+NASA never announced the audio frequencies while the spaceflight was not ended, for fear of causing jam on frequencies or other problems.
 They thus asked to the youngs how they determined this special frequency in the L-band.
-"Easy", the Judica-Cordiglias said, "we saw a pre-flight picture of the Glenn capsule and we figured the frequency from the size of the capsule's antenna !...".
+"Easy", the Judica-Cordiglias said, "we saw a pre-flight picture of the Glenn capsule and we figured the frequency from the size of the capsule antenna !...".

 Note for the anecdote, that convinced that NASA was subjugated by the know-how of our two brothers, these latter requested to NASA the permission to get two of their secret space frequencies in exchange of what our two brothers would give them two space frequencies used by Russia.
 Of course, NASA engineers accepted the deal and give them what they asked, at the greatest pleasure of our two brothers.
+That also meant that those "secret" frequencies were not so secret as NASA claimed !

 Nowadays, when we want to know at what frequencies work a satellite or a spacecraft, our first reflex is also to check the radios in the command module or to deduce from the external antenna sizes what could be its working frequency.
 With some habit we can easily answer to such a question, maybe not to the right frequency but close to some MHz.